darafferty/rapthor/idg-lib/README.md

 [ source init-environment.sh ]

 ## Installation options:
-(Best: use 'ccmake' to configure all options.)
+(Best: use 'ccmake' or 'cmake -i' to configure all options.)

 * BUILD_STATIC_LIBS: build static libraries, instead of shared ones
 * BUILD_LIB_CPU: build library 'libidg-cpu' for usage on CPU's